afizsavage/propati/README.md

 # Propati

-Propati is a web application for finding goods and services online.
+Propati is a real-estate marketplace that provides rental and price negotiation services to tenants, landlords and agents.
+This repo contains the code and assets for the front-end/UI of the application.

+## Core Technologies

+- Tailwind v2
+- Next.js v10
+- React v17

 ## Project Status